Table of Contents

 Mar Vista Dockside Restaurant and Pub

-Located on Long Boat Key, the next island south of Anna Maria Island, our SoCal Radio Wine Dinner at Mar Vista was spectacular, starting with the view.
+Located on Long Boat Key, the next island south of Anna Maria Island, the SoCal Radio Wine Dinner at Mar Vista was spectacular, starting with the view.
 We ate on the covered patio, but they have options for dining under the trees or on their private beach.

 Our four-course feast began with American Red Snapper Wings, Executive Chef Aaron Kulzer’s riff on chicken wings.
 Since I don’t eat chicken, I’ve always ignored it when the menu offers wings.
 So I was excited to try these created using American Red Snapper this time.
 Chef Kulzer brings his passion for sustainable seafood and scale-to-fin cooking to Mar Vista, where his high-end southern-style cuisine with a Cajun twist is an integral part of the restaurant’s menu.